chromaui/learnstorybook.com/content/intro-to-storybook/vue/en/test.md

   />
 </video>

-Since modern apps are constructed from components, it’s important that we test at the level of component.
-Doing so helps us pinpoint the root cause of a change, the component, instead of reacting to symptoms of a change, the screens and composite components.
+Since modern apps are constructed from components, it’s important that we test at the level of the component.
+Doing so helps us pinpoint the root cause of a change, the component, instead of reacting to symptoms of a change, the screens, and composite components.

 ## Merge changes

-When we’ve finished reviewing we’re ready to merge UI changes with confidence --knowing that updates won’t accidentally introduce bugs.
-If you like the new `red` background then accept the changes, if not revert to the previous state.
+When we’ve finished reviewing, we’re ready to merge UI changes with confidence --knowing that updates won’t accidentally introduce bugs.
+If you like the new `red` background, then accept the changes.
+If not, revert to the previous state.

 ![Changes ready to be merged](/intro-to-storybook/chromatic-review-finished.png)

 Storybook helps us **build** components; testing helps us **maintain** them.
 The four types of UI testing covered in this tutorial were manual, snapshot, unit, and visual regression testing.
-The last three can be automated by adding them to a CI as we've just finished setting up.
-This helps us ship components without worrying about stowaway bugs.
+You can automate the last three by adding them to a CI as we've just finished setting up, and it helps us ship components without worrying about stowaway bugs.
 The whole workflow is illustrated below.

 ![Visual regression testing workflow](/intro-to-storybook/cdd-review-workflow.png)